 When I thought about going to Morocco for the second time, one thing was at the top of my list.
 I wanted to go into the Sahara and spend a night there!!

-I flew to Fes and spend a perfect day getting lost in the old medina.
-There are lots of trips to be booked to the Sahara including the night in a luxurytent…which I wanted of course!
+I flew to Fes and spent a perfect day getting lost in the old medina.
+There are lots of trips to be booked to the Sahara including the night in a luxury tent…which I wanted of course!

 I found Fescooking to be perfect for me.
 Most trips will go from Fes to Marrakesh but I wanted to come back and Lahcen from Fescooking made the trip fit our needs.
 After one night in Erfoud, we went on to Merzouga to go into the desert for sunset.
 It was just magical!

 I love the serenity of the desert.
 Nothing around you, just the sun to warm you in those last hours of the day… Of course, making some fun pictures in the desert is part of the trip.
 Every guide will help you with that!!
 They have got some great ideas too.

 After the sunset, we got to our Luxury Camp, Quiver Desert Camp.
 It was just the best!!
 I could not have asked for more!
 We even got a real bathroom with a hot shower in our tent!!
 At night we had a bonfire and the morning started early with again a great show given to us by the sun!!

 Tip: I went to the desert camp by camel and returned by jeep.
 You can also request to go by quad, which I would have loved to do (but I only realized this afterward).